fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/c-sharp.md

 | `host` | string | 127.0.0.1     | The host address which will be used when connecting to FusionExport server |
 | `port` | int    | 1337          | The port number which will be used when connecting to FusionExport server  |

-These properties are useful when you are running FusionExport server on the choice of your port and host or running behind a proxy like Nginx.
-It allows your SDK to send request to the new host and port number where FusionExport is running.
+These properties are useful when you are running FusionExport server on the port and host of your choice or running behind a proxy like Nginx.
+It allows the SDK to send request to the new host and port number where FusionExport is running.

 #### Example